threefoldfoundation/info_sdk/src/smartcontract_for_it/capacity_kubernetes.md

-# K8bernetes cluster
+# Kubernetes cluster

 ![](img/kubernetes_intro.png)

-This primitive allows a user to deploy a kubernetes cluster.
+This primitive allows a user to deploy a Kubernetes cluster.

 A cluster must be composed of at least 2 nodes.
 One master node and any number of worker nodes.